alpha-dragon-org/dragon-module3-sniperAnalysis/README.md

 ### Data To Fetch

+- **Total % active in snipes**
+  The total amount of token supply actively held among all sniper wallets.
+ **Example Output:** `18.3`

 - **Total # of active snipers**
   The total number of wallets that bought supply within either of the two [defined boundaries](#intro-to-dragon-data-modules) and are still actively holding any amount.
   **Example Output:** `2`

-- **Total % active in snipes**
-  The total amount of token supply actively held among all sniper wallets.
- **Example Output:** `18.3`

-- **Metadata for each snipe**
+- **Metadata for each active snipe**

   - **Timestamp of snipe**
   The exact number of seconds that the buy was made, relative to either one of the two [defined boundaries](#intro-to-dragon-data-modules).
 There may be multiple values to fetch, depending on the total # of active snipers.
   **Example Output:** `4s`

+  - **% total in snipe**
+  The amount of token supply that was purchased with the snipe, regardless of how much is still held.
+There may be multiple values to fetch, depending on the total # of active snipers.
+  **Example Output:** `7.2`

   - **% active in snipe**
-  The amount of token supply still active within the snipe.
+  The amount of token supply actively held in the snipe.
 There may be multiple values to fetch, depending on the total # of active snipers.
   **Example Output:** `7.2`

+- **Total # of inactive snipers**
+  The total number of wallets that bought supply within either of the two [defined boundaries](#intro-to-dragon-data-modules) and are no longer holding any amount, ie. sold to 0%
+  **Example Output:** `7`

+- **Metadata for each inactive snipe**

+  - **Timestamp of snipe**
+  The exact number of seconds that the buy was made, relative to either one of the two [defined boundaries](#intro-to-dragon-data-modules).
+There may be multiple values to fetch, depending on the total # of inactive snipers.
+  **Example Output:** `2s`

+  - **% total in snipe**
+  The amount of token supply that was originally purchased with the snipe.
+There may be multiple values to fetch, depending on the total # of inactive snipers.
+  **Example Output:** `0.6`

 ---